Many people associate being handcuffed by police with being arrested and read Miranda rights.

 - While a person is in custody.
 A person who has already been arrested and taken into custody may be handcuffed while in custody, even while appearing in court.
 However, if wearing restraints in court would be unduly prejudicial to a jury, your attorney may be able to challenge it.

 - When there is probable cause to place you under arrest.
 Although police are not obligated to place a suspect who is being arrested into handcuffs or other restraints, officers may do so if they feel that it is necessary for their own protection.

-If you feel your civil rights have been violated by police misconduct, a civil rights attorney may be able to help you recover damages in court.
+If you feel your civil rights have been violated by police misconduct, a criminal defense attorney can help you defend yourself in court.

 - When Are Police Allowed to Use Tasers?
 (FindLaw Blotter)

 - Cops Handcuff Girl, 6, Over Tantrum (FindLaw’s Blotter)

 - First Grader Handcuffed After Easter Egg Tantrum (FindLaw’s Blotter)